 Lantau Island is actually the largest of the Hong Kong islands and is diverse in its development and activities.
 While it was originally quiet fishing villages, the northwest side of the island has become quite developed, in particular, with the new Hong Kong international airport and Disneyland.
 So of course, that part of the island is quite crowded and full of shopping, hotels, apartments, and the train and highway system that connects it to Hong Kong city.
-But other parts of the island are very different, including tiny fishing villages, hiking trails and beaches.
+But other parts of the island are very different, including tiny fishing villages, hiking trails and beaches (yes, there are beautiful beaches in Hong Kong!).
 In fact, most of Lantau island is protected park land.

-Getting to Lantau Island, HK is very easy.
+Getting to Lantau Island is very easy because of the awesome transportation in Hong Kong.
 Hong Kong has a great network of trains between the city and the countryside.
-Perhaps the simplest way to get from the city to Lantau Island is to take the train toward the international airport.
+Perhaps the simplest way to get from the central district of Hong Kong to Lantau Island is to take the train toward the international airport.
 The Hong Kong International Airport is actually on Lantau Island, but go beyond the airport to experience all this area has to offer.

 However, I think the more scenic and relaxing way to get to Lantau Island from Hong Kong Central is to take a ferry.
 Ferry rides from the main harbor in Hong Kong Central takes about 30 – 50 minutes (depending on which boat you take).
 Once you arrive at the island, you will need to hop on one of the buses to take you to your ultimate destination.

 Things to Do on Lantau Island, Hong Kong